Reset filters

 Author(s): Gilbert W; Eltanoukhi R; Morin AJS; Salmela-Aro K;

 Numerous studies have sought to determine whether low self-esteem acts as a risk factor for depressive symptoms (i.e., a vulnerability model) or whether depressive symptoms lead to a decrease in self-esteem (i.e., a scar model).
-Although both models have re ...
+Although both models have received some support, very little research has: (a) addressed this question across critical life tran ...

 Article GUID: 38963580